SarahHenze/QPuB/README.md

 ## Getting started

 The following instructions will help you to download QPuB and execute the same to estimate the conversion factors for your peptide products.
+QPuB is designed to be invoked using the command line arguments.
+One can execute QPuB from RStudio, but in that case one needs

 ### Prerequisites